wp-media/wp-rocket-helpers/various/wp-rocket-update-notification-recovery/README.md

-# WP Rocket Updates Recovery
+# WP Rocket Update Notification Recovery

-WP Rocket Updates Recovery asks WP Rocket's licensing server for updates when the main WP Rocket plugin is installed but not loaded.
+WP Rocket Update Notification Recovery asks WP Rocket's licensing server for updates when the main WP Rocket plugin is installed but not loaded.
 It does not include or execute any WP Rocket file, so a new, deactivated, or Recovery Mode-paused copy can still receive its licensed update offer through WordPress's normal Plugins screen.